A Framework for ETH-Tight Algorithms and Lower Bounds in Geometric Intersection Graphs: The algorithmic framework

 A \emph{blowup} of a vertex $v$ by an integer $t$ results in a graph where we replace the vertex $v$ with a clique of size $t$ (called the clique of $v$), in which we connect every vertex to the neighborhood of $v$.
-The vertices in these cliques all have weight 1.
+Note that when blowing up multiple vertices of a graph in succession, the resulting graph does not depend on the order of blowups.

-\begin{lemma} The weighted treewidth of a graph $G$ with weight function $w:V(G)\rightarrow \Nats$ is equal to 1 plus the treewidth of $H$ that is gained from $G$ by blowing up each vertex $v$ by $\gamma(v)$.
-Let $(T_H,\sigma_H)$ be a tree decomposition of $H$.
-Then we can create a tree decomposition $(T_G,\sigma_G)$ of $G$ where $T_G$ is isomorphic to $T_H$ the following way: a vertex $v\in G$ is added to a bag if and only if the corresponding bag in $T_H$ contains all vertices from the clique of $v$.
-Furthermore, the width of $(T_G,\sigma_G)$ is at most the weighted width of $(T_H,\sigma_H)$ minus 1. \end{lemma}
+Consider the following algorithm to compute a weighted tree decomposition of graph $G$ with weight function $w$. \begin{enumerate} \item Construct an unweighted graph $H$ by blowing up each vertex $v$ of $G$ by $w(v)$.
+Let $H(v)$ denote the vertices of $H$ that were gained from blowing up $v$. \item Compute a tree decomposition of $H$, denoted by $(T_H,\sigma_H)$. \item Construct a tree decomposition $(T_G\sim T_H,\sigma_G)$ using the same tree layout the following way: a vertex $v\in G$ is added to a bag if and only if the corresponding bag in $T_H$ contains all vertices of $H(v)$. \end{enumerate}

+\begin{lemma} The weighted width of $(T_G,\sigma_G)$ is at most the width of $(T_H,\sigma_H)$ plus $1$; furthermore, the weighted treewidth of $G$ is equal to $1$ plus the treewidth of $H$. \end{lemma}

+\begin{proof} The proof is a simple modification of folklore insights on treewidth; for related results see~\cite{BodlaenderR03,BodlaenderF05}.
+The proof relies on the following well-known observation~\cite{BodlaenderM93}.